 Living with anxiety is never easy.
-Millions upon millions of people just like you struggle with anxiety daily, looking for ways to find any type of relief.
-Anxiety control is a long term process – not something that can be completed overnight.
-But there are ways to fight your anxiety that can be integrated into your life.
+Millions upon millions of people just like you struggle with anxiety daily and are looking for ways to find relief.
+Learning to control anxiety is a long-term process - not something that can be completed overnight.
+But there are ways to fight your anxiety that can be integrated into your daily life.

 If you're suffering from anxiety right now, or you suffer from anxiety often enough that you need immediate relief, try the following anxiety reduction strategies.

 Living with anxiety can be incredibly difficult.
 It's important that you don't allow yourself to live with the symptoms forever.
 You need to make smart decisions and commit to long-term treatment.
 The following ten strategies can help you begin to lessen your anxiety today.

 1. Control Your Breathing